Roldan39/comp3310-lhdiff-python/README.md

 *   **CONTEXT_WEIGHT:** Importance of the surrounding lines (1.0 - CONTENT_WEIGHT).
 *   **PASS1_THRESHOLD:** Minimum score required for a match in the first pass.
 *   **PASS2_THRESHOLD:** Minimum score required for a match in the second pass.

+---

+## Limitations & Known Issues
+*   **Ground Truth Quality:** The accuracy of the evaluation script depends entirely on the quality of the provided Ground Truth files.
+If the Ground Truth contains errors (e.g., mapping to non-existent lines or incorrect indices), the reported accuracy will be artificially low.
+We recommend manually verifying any test cases with accuracy below 75%.
+*   **Context Sensitivity:** Large insertions (like massive JavaDoc blocks) can temporarily disrupt the "Context" similarity for surrounding lines, potentially requiring parameter tuning (lowering `CONTEXT_WEIGHT`) for those specific files.